 |Key Skills||Interpersonal and problem-solving skills; familiarity with Windows and Mac operating systems and servers and Cisco and Microsoft products|

-A certificate or associate's degree in a related area, such as information technology, computer science, or desktop support, may help individuals qualify for a computer support position.
+Is a computer support specialist education needed to become one?
+Obtaining a computer support specialist degree is recommended if you want to work in the field.
+Computer support specialist schools offer certificate and associate degree programs in areas such as information technology, computer science, or desktop support.
+Google offers an IT Support Professional Certificate program online.
+A certificate or degree may help individuals qualify for a computer support position.
+If you are interested in working as a network support specialist, you may choose to attend a computer network support specialists school.
 These programs teach students the skills that enable them to provide technical support to clients and customers.
-Courses include computer hardware, software, operating systems, networks, and diagnostics.
+Computer support courses include computer hardware, software, operating systems, networks, and diagnostics.
 The area of specialization may not matter to employers, since they typically provide on-the-job training for entry-level workers.

 Some schools provide students with the chance to work in the computer support field as part of their program requirements.
 Internships provide students with on-the-job experience that may help fulfill work experience requirements.